 The male player character can try to flirt with Juhani.
 It doesn't work very well; she's openly disgusted in fact.

-Likewise with Mordin (from an Asexual species) and Shepard in the same game.
-If Shepard keeps going back and talking to Mordin often enough and is not otherwise in a relationship, Mordin will assume that Shepard is expressing "interest" in him, and lets him/her down gently.
-Shepard then has the option of saying that his stopping by for conversation so frequently is Not What It Looks Like.
+Mordin (from an Asexual species) and Shepard in Mass Effect 2.
+If Shepard keeps going back and talking to Mordin often enough and is not otherwise in a relationship, Mordin will assume that Shepard is expressing "interest" in him, and lets them down gently.
+Shepard then has the option of saying that their stopping by for conversation so frequently is Not What It Looks Like.
 Or you can run with it and sarcastically thank Mordin for letting you down easy.
 Mordin's response to that gives a little Too Much Information.

 It's possible to have Kaidan run into it with Shepard in the first game if Liara is chosen in the confrontation.

-Male Shepards can run into this in Mass Effect 3 if they try and hit on Samantha Traynor.
-Female Shepards can use this to reject Traynor when she tries to seduce her.
+Male Shepard can run into this in Mass Effect 3 if they try and hit on Samantha Traynor.
+Female Shepard can use this to reject Traynor when she tries to seduce her.